somramnani/restaurant-manager/README.md

 - Managers can:
     - import their employees name, hourly pay and job title so they can view their employeees
     - book tables allowing them see if the restaurant has any open tables
+ - Displays charts depending on the data inputed of open tables and number of employees.